Sponsorship: We’re In It Together

 By Barry Doughty, ICADC, Clinical Therapist for Oxford Treatment Center

 Having a sponsor is having a sounding board.
 Reality still gets distorted no matter how long we’ve been clean.
 That’s how the disease of addiction works.
-It’s always trying to trip us and get us away from the very thing that saves our lives — the meetings, the stepwork, volunteer work, etc. We need someone else who can help us so that we don’t limit ourselves to our own thoughts.
-Addiction will have you living in a fantasy land even if you’re clean, thinking you’re living in happily-ever-after recovery land — and that’s not reality.
+It’s always trying to trip us and get us away from the very thing that saves our lives — the meetings, the step work, volunteer work, etc. We need someone else who can help us so that we don’t limit ourselves to our own thoughts.

 A sponsor is a guide through the steps.
 You need their experience working the steps.
-It’s a 12-step program, and if you’re coming to the meetings but not working the steps, you’re not getting the full benefit.
 Through working the steps with your sponsor, you start practicing the principles embedded in the program: honesty, openness, willingness, surrender, faith, hope, trust, integrity, courage, etc.

 Once you start going to meetings, what you’re looking for in a sponsor is someone who is there on a regular basis, someone whose actions match their words, and someone who is carrying the message of recovery.
 Look for someone who is solution based — not living in the problem, but seeking the solution.
 Then approach that person and ask them.
 Until you find that person, it’s the group’s responsibility to sponsor newcomers.

-The number one reason addicts don’t get a sponsor is the fear of rejection.
+The number one reason people new to recovery don’t get a sponsor is the fear of rejection.
 I was terrified to get my first sponsor, and I didn’t get one until I was forced to.
 When I finally got the courage to ask someone if he would be my sponsor, the man said, “It would be an honor to sponsor you.”
 It was exactly the opposite of what my disease was telling me.

-Then it’s time to get another one.
+If your sponsor relapses, the most important thing you can do is get to meetings, work your program, and find another sponsor.
 Having to start over with another sponsor is not convenient.
 But neither is losing your life to addiction — and that’s what’s at stake.

 My second sponsor died at the age of 47 of a heart attack.
 He died clean, two weeks after earning his 29-year medallion.
 But I knew that I had to get another one.
 It wasn’t even a question.
 I had to do that immediately, because I’m responsible for my recovery.